Drought about to end: Russians 1-2 after short program

 Medvedeva had set the previous mark for a short program in the team event, when her team won silver.
 Zagitova handled the free skate.

 Russia had never won Olympic gold for women until Adelina Sotnikova took home the medal in Sochi.
 Another is looming heading to Friday’s free skate to conclude Olympic figure skating.
-It should break the Russian gold medal drought unless one of their teammates beats them to the podium.
+It should break the Russian gold medal drought unless one of their teammates beats them to the podium in another sport.

 Medvedeva wasn’t at her best, yet her mark was a record 81.61.
 A group of Russian fans swayed together in the stands and chanted her name when that number was posted.